paulowalmeida/ulha-angular-stack/docs/about.md

 For more info about how to install and use stackspot in access [this link](https://docs.stackspot.com/docs/stk-cli/installation)

-I hope can help you in your development.
+Feel free to ask for help or suggest improvements from our [Github Repository](https://github.com/paulowalmeida/ulha-angular-stack/issues).

-Feel free to share questions, suggestions and compliments. ;)
+I hope can help you in your development. ;)